liandrea4/liandrea4.github.io/knit/woodland_walk_socks.md

 ## Notes
 This was the first pair of socks I have knit!
 The pattern was lovely to knit - interesting enough to not become too monotonous but also simple enough to eventually memorize.
 It also looks very nice.

 The tension is a little wonky - the socks definitely could've been a little bit tighter but all in all, pretty good for my first pair of socks if I do say so myself!

+{% include post-footer.html %}